Random fields and the geometry of Wiener space: Introduction and motivation

-A quick look at \eqref{eq:P-value} reveals that in order to extend it to the case when $F:C_0[0,1]\to\real$, we must be able to define GMFs for infinite dimensional subsets of $C_0[0,1]$, as $F^{-1}[u,\infty)\subset C_0[0,1]$.
-In the present form, i.e. \eqref{eq:mink:finite:1}, the definition of GMFs appears to depend on the summability of the principal curvatures of the set $\partial(F^{-1}[u,\infty))$ at each point $x\in \partial(F^{-1}[u,\infty))$ as well as the integrability of these sums.
+A quick look at \eqref{eqP-value} reveals that in order to extend it to the case when $F\dvtx C_0[0,1]\to\real$, we must be able to define GMFs for infinite dimensional subsets of $C_0[0,1]$, as $F^{-1}[u,\infty)\subset C_0[0,1]$.
+In the present form, that is, \eqref{eqminkfinite1}, the definition of GMFs appears to depend on the summability of the principal curvatures of the set $\partial (F^{-1}[u,\infty))$ at each point $x\in\partial(F^{-1}[u,\infty))$ as well as the integrability of these sums.
 In infinite dimensions this summability requirement is equivalent to an operator being trace class.
 This is quite a strong requirement, and may be very hard to check.
-Indeed, the natural summability requirements of operators in the natural infinite dimensional calculus on $C_0$, the Malliavin calculus, is Hilbert-Schmidt class rather than trace class.
+Indeed, the natural summability requirements of operators in the natural infinite dimensional calculus on $C_0$, the Malliavin calculus, is the Hilbert--Schmidt class rather than the trace class.

-Therefore, we shall first modify the definition of GMFs, from \eqref{eq:mink:finite:1} to one which is more amenable for an extension to the infinite dimensional case.
-This will be done in Section \ref{sec:prelim:I}.
+Therefore, we shall first modify the definition of GMFs, from \eqref {eqminkfinite1} to one which is more amenable for an extension to the infinite dimensional case.
+This will be done in Section~\ref{secprelimI}.

-After setting up the notations and some technical background on the Wiener space in Section \ref{sec:prelim:II}, the all important step, that of extending the appropriate definition of GMFs to the case of codimension one {\it convex}\footnote{More precisely we should say $H$-convex here, as our sets will be the excursion sets of $H$-convex Wiener functionals \cite{Feyel:Ustunel}}, smooth subsets of the Wiener space, is accomplished in Section \ref{sec:tube:formula}.
-The characterization of GMFs in infinite dimensional case, will be done precisely the same way as in the case of finite dimensions, where, as noted earlier, the GMFs are identified as the coefficients appearing in the Gaussian tube formula.
+After setting up the notation and some technical background on the Wiener space in Section \ref{secprelimII}, the all important step, that of extending the appropriate definition of GMFs to the case of codimension one, \textit{smooth} subsets of the Wiener space, is accomplished in Section~\ref{sectubeformula}.
+The characterization of GMFs in the infinite dimensional case will be done precisely the same way as in the case of finite dimensions, where, as noted earlier, the GMFs are identified as the coefficients appearing in the Gaussian tube formula.

-Finally, in Section \ref{sec:app}, we use the infinite dimensional extension of the GMFs to obtain an extension of \eqref{eq:P-value}, for random fields which can be expressed as stochastic integrals driven by $B^x(\cdot)$ as defined in Example \ref{ex:stoch:int}, and discuss other possible implications of the extension.
+Finally, in Section~\ref{secapp}, we use the infinite dimensional extension of the GMFs to obtain an\vadjust{\goodbreak} extension of \eqref{eqP-value}, for random fields which can be expressed as stochastic integrals driven by $B^x(\cdot)$ as defined in Example~\ref{exstochint}, and discuss other possible implications of the extension.
+Most of our methods in Section~\ref{secapp} are invariant to the formulation of the random field as a stochastic integral.
+Hence, should a random field satisfy all the regularity conditions appearing in Section \ref{secapp}, we expect our methods to work, modulo a few changes.